- When is a cavernous body implant/penile prosthesis necessary?

 Frequent problems with poor implementation:

-- Unsuitable instruments → Damage to the hoses or cylinders
+Unsuitable instruments → Damage to the tubes or cylinders

 What details make the difference?